donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

           <meta class="hidden" content="donboulton.com">
 ```

-Working on examples without the icons.svg file and adding a elsif statement for 0 counts and 0 ratings.
+Working on examples without the icons.svg file and added a elsif statement for 0 counts and 0 ratings.

 Any input on how to finish this would be nice.
 Leave a review below or use any of the social liks in any page to Question or comment on this page.